cubos/sdkgen/language.md

 - `get`: This operation will fetch some data from the server into the client, it is meant to be a read-only operation.
 This type of operation can support cache.
 A connection failure by default should a non blocking warning to the end user.
 This can be safely retried on failure.
 - `function`: This operation will do some action and optionally return some information about it.
 It is not cacheable, but supports "do eventually" semantics.
 On a connection failure, a more intrusive error is shown to the end user by default.
 There will be no automatic retries.
-- `subscribe`: This request is always stream based and will keep a connection open receiving events from the server.

 Examples: